lhelwerd/euler/README.md

 ## Testing

-In the repository, run unit tests using `python -m unittest discover -s tests`.
-Additionally, obtain coverage information by first installing dependencies with `pip install coverage`.
-Then, use `coverage run -m unittest discover -s tests`.
+In the repository, run unit tests using `make test`.
+Additionally, obtain coverage information by first installing dependencies with `make setup_test`.
-Finally, use `coverage report` or `coverage html` to receive output.
+Then, use `make coverage` to perform the unit tests and receive output in the form of a textual report and XML report.
+Finally, you could use `coverage html` to receive a HTML report.

-Typing checks are also possible by first installing typing dependencies using `pip install -r typing-requirements.txt` and then running the type checker with `mypy Euler --html-report mypy-report --show-traceback`.

-Style checks are done by installing with `pip install pylint` and then using `pylint Euler` for an aggregate report.
+Typing and style checks are also possible by first installing dependencies using `make setup_analysis`.
+Then, use `make mypy` to run the type checker and receive HTML and XML reports.
+Style checks are done by using `make pylint` for an aggregate report output.

 ## License

 The Euler module is licensed under the MIT License.
-See the [LICENSE](license) file for more information.
+See the [license](LICENSE) file for more information.